 Each time I would see an employee literally running over to help the child.

 I seriously haven’t seen employees anywhere like this in recent years.
+It was impressive.

 This happened anywhere between 1-4 times during the two minute “ride,” and these employees always seemed alert and ready to resolve the problem.